LIFETIME DEAL — LIMITED TIME

 Get Started Now

-A book distribution agreement is a contract between a publisher or author and a distributor that specifies how books will be sold, where they will be available, and under what terms.
-Essentially, it lays out the rules for getting a book into readers' hands, covering crucial points like rights, territory, payment, and duration.
+A book distribution agreement is a contract between a publisher or author and a distributor that lays out how your book gets sold and under what financial and legal rules.
+It’s basically the “operating manual” for getting your title into channels like retailers, libraries, and online marketplaces.

 1. What Is a Book Distribution Agreement?